rscohn2/syclreference/source/runtime/atomic.rst

 ======

 The DPC++ ``atomic`` class encapsulates operations and member functions to guarantee synchronized access to data values.
-Construction of an atomic object requires a reference to a
-`multi_ptr <multi-pointer.html>`__.
-A
-``multi_ptr`` is an abstraction on top of a low-level pointer that enables efficient access across the host and devices.
+Construction of an atomic object requires a reference to a :ref:`multi-pointer`.
+A ``multi_ptr`` is an abstraction on top of a low-level pointer that enables efficient access across the host and devices.

 The atomic member functions are modeled after the C++ standard atomic